 LI_XQR query responses are represented in XML following the IdentityAssociationResponse schema (see Annex E).
 The fields of the IdentityAssociationResponse record shall be populated as described in Table 5.7.2-5.

+5.8.3 OngoingIdentityAssociation requests

+For requests of type "OngoingIdentityAssociation", the IQF shall activate a request for ongoing updates at the ICF by sending it an ActivateOngoingIdentityAssociationUpdates message populated as follows:

+Table 5.8-A1: ActivateAssociationUpdates message for LI_XQR